-Both NCCN and EAU guidelines recommend observation in men with prolonged (>12 months) prostate-specific antigen doubling time (PSAdt).^{3, 4} The panel suggests observation with lower PSA levels (<10 ng/ml after RT; <5 ng/ml after RP) and longer PSAdt (>10 months; Fig. 1).
+Both NCCN and EAU guidelines recommend observation in men with prolonged (>12 months) PSA doubling time (PSAdt).3,4 The panel suggests observation with lower PSA levels (<10 ng/ml after RT; <5 ng/ml after RP) and longer PSAdt (>10 months) (Fig. 1).
 Guidance related to administration of ADT, either intermittent or continuous, is limited in guidelines and consensus statements.
-The panel suggests use of iADT^{3, 4, 7} when PSA thresholds are reached (RT, >10 ng/ml or RP, >5 ng/ml, or with PSAdt \leq 10 months (Fig. 1).
-Although most patients respond to initial iADT,^{26, 27} switching to continuous ADT (cADT) is suggested if the PSA nadir is \geq 1 ng/ml after 6 months of iADT or if the iADT off-treatment interval is <10 months (Fig. 1).
-Achieving lower testosterone levels (\leq 0.7 nmol/l) has been associated with improved outcomes; therefore secondary hormonal manipulations may also be considered to maintain optimal castrate levels, especially if PSA does not reach a nadir of <1 ng/ml.15
+The panel suggests use of iADT^{3,4,7} when PSA thresholds are reached (RT >10 ng/ml or RP >5 ng/ml, or with PSAdt ≤10 months) (Fig. 1).
+Although most patients respond to initial iADT, 26,27 switching to continuous ADT (cADT) is suggested if the PSA nadir is ≥1 ng/ml after six months of iADT or if the iADT off-treatment interval is <10 months (Fig. 1).
+Achieving lower testosterone levels (≤0.7 nmol/l) has been associated with improved outcomes; therefore, secondary hormonal manipulations may also be considered to maintain optimal castrate levels, especially if PSA does not reach a nadir of <1 ng/ml.15 gested treatment for patients with nmCRPC, confirmed via CT/BS, is summarized in Fig. 2.^{3,4,6,7,14,15} Treatment for patients with metastatic CRPC will be discussed in a subsequent publication.